-consumption and the overall water cost (L/kg).
-The plant resolved by taking effective measures such as replacement of leaky valves and taps, replacement of all Mild Steel ('MS') or cement tanks with PVC storage tanks, replacement of all domestic pipelines, boiler water consumption reduced, Briquette boiler shutdown reduced from 6 days to 2 days and water waste reduction by replacing TD steam traps with Gem traps.
+Aim was to reduce the water consumption and the overall water cost (L/kg).
+The plant resolved by taking effective measures such as replacement of leaky valves and taps, replacement of all Mild Steel ('MS') or cement tanks with PVC storage tanks, replacement of all domestic MS pipelines with galavanised iron reduced, Briquette boiler shutdown reduced from 6 days to 2 days and water waste reduction by replacing TD steam traps with Gem traps.
 This year, Bhandup Plant was able to achieve the lowest specific water consumption ratio of 2.55L/kg.